 The platform can be accessed via desktop or on a phone and will integrate with MLS technology as well.

 Oregon-based About Time Tours is the brainchild of co-founders Matt McCoun, who has a background in real estate, and Chris Mergenthaler, who has worked in software development.
 The duo launched their company in 2020, and their website describes the old process of booking home showings as “outdated, clumsy, and frustrating for all parties.”

 To improve the process, the company has created a platform that, among other things, includes scheduling tools and mapping features to help agents plot out their appointments and estimate travel times.
 Additionally, it has in-app photography capabilities, note-taking features, and communication and feedback options.

 The platform will also integrate with MLS software.

-Right now, About Time Tours is available in Oregon, with future plans to expand into the Miami, Florida, area.
+Right now, About Time Tours is available in Oregon and Florida.

 More: Visit About Time Tours website here.

 Systems Engineering is based in North Carolina and offers a variety of real estate software products.
 The company’s “NAVICA Showing Manager” lets agents schedule appointments, has calendar features, feedback prompts and other tools.
 It can also assist in building data-based reports, among other things.